SystemsApproach/5G/primer.rst

     :width: 600px
     :align: center

-    Figure 2.2: Signals propagate along multiple paths from transmitter to receiver.
+    Signals propagate along multiple paths from
+    transmitter to receiver.

-As a consequence of these multiple paths, the original signal arrives at the receiver spread over time, as illustrated in :ref:`Figure 2.3 <fig-coherence>`.
+As a consequence of these multiple paths, the original signal arrives at the receiver spread over time, as illustrated in :numref:`Figure %s <fig-coherence>`.
 Empirical evidence shows that the Multipath Spread—the time between the first and last signals of one transmission arriving at the receiver—is 1 to 10μs in urban environments and 10 to 30μs in suburban environments.
 Theoretical